nalapatt/JenkinsCI-CDDocker/README.md

 - this was found only in the 2nd and 4th file)
 - esc :wq
 - after that save and quit ! esc :wq
+- su - tomcat
 - cd ../conf
 - vi tomcat-users.xml
 - go to the role section and add
-- press i
-- <role rolename="manager-gui"/>
-- <user username="tomcat" password="s3cret" roles="manager-gui"/>

-- <role rolename="manager-script"/>
-- <user username="deployer" password="deployer" roles="manager-script"/>
+-

-# or

 <role rolename="tomcat"/>
   <role rolename="manager-gui"/>
   <role rolename="admin-gui"/>
   <role rolename="manager-script"/>
   <user username="admin" password="admin" roles="tomcat,manager-gui,admin-gui,manager-script"/>
 - save esc :wq
-- manager app sign in with tomcat and s3cret you are signed in
+- manager app sign in with admin and admin you are signed in

 - go to the tomcat UI manager app should show a sign in
 - yeah done